-Think of this shrimp salad sandwich recipe as a play on my creamy ham salad!
+Think of this shrimp spread recipe as a play on my creamy ham salad and my shrimp dip!
 Take some of the flavors of my creamy shrimp enchiladas and my curried shrimp in crispy wonton cups, and you’ve got a flavor symphony just waiting to be savored.
+Perfect for spring and summer!

 - Who can say no to seafood?